Nandakishore695/Basic-React-Example-For-Beginner/README.md

 - useful for Seo

 **5.What is the JSX in React?**
 - JSX stands for JavaScript XML.
-It allows us to write directly HTML and css code in React (within JavaScript xml).
+It allows us to write directly HTML and CSS code in React (within JavaScript XML).
   Advantages:
   - Component-Based
   - Readability and Maintainability

-**6.What is props?**
+**6. What are props?**
 - Props stand for "Properties" They provide a way to pass data from a parent component to its child components.
-Props are read-only, mean that the child components receiving props cannot modify them directly.
+Props are read-only, meaning that the child components receiving props cannot modify them directly.

-**7.What is prop drilling in react?**
+**7. What is prop drilling in react?**
 - Prop drilling is the process of passing prop down through multiple layers of components.
 ```
 function ParentComponent() {